ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

    pair: troubleshooting; websockets

-|at| uses port 80/443 on the controller server to stream live updates of playbook activity and other events to the client browser.
+AWX uses port 80/443 on the AWX server to stream live updates of playbook activity and other events to the client browser.
 These ports are configured for 80/443 by default, but if they are blocked by firewalls, close any firewall rules that opened up or added for the previous websocket ports, this will ensure your firewall allows traffic through this port.

 Problems running a playbook